 - Adult supervision is a must.
 Never rely on older children to supervise younger children, no matter how confident you are about their ability.

-Ensure inflatable or portable pools which are deeper than 30 centimetres are surrounded by a swimming pool fence.
+- Ensure inflatable or portable pools which are deeper than 30cm are surrounded by a swimming pool fence.
 As fencing requirements can differ between states and territories, contact your local government authority for details.

-Under a new mandatory safety standard, to be enforced by the ACCC, portable pools and their retail packaging will require new warning labels from March 2014.
+Under a new mandatory safety standard enforced by the ACCC portable pools and their retail packaging require warning labels.
 The warning labels will also draw attention to state and territory fencing laws for pools, including inflatable and portable pools.